 Site type: B2C, e-commerce

 Despite being a household name around the world, Twinings has a relatively small e-commerce team.
 With both trade users and consumers looking to buy online, Twinings needed a single site that could offer both parties a secure way to make purchases.
 Through a number of workshops, the Twinings team determined appropriate content and user journeys for each type of visitor.
 Cookies are also used to track individual user activities on the site so that content and options can be personalised to the user based on their areas of interest.
 In the site’s first month of going live, transactions, revenue and number of page views significantly increased, resulting in an overall increase in sales.

-A number of on-site searches for green tea and an abandoned cart containing a green tea product led to these product recommendations on the Twinings site.
+A number of on-site searches for green tea and an abandoned cart containing green tea led to these product recommendations.